Bonkahe/HealthShine-App/README.md

 Our goal for the present is to allow for a small subset of symptoms and weather data to be tracked and displayed by county in Alabama.
 We hope to expand to include a greater area, more extensive weather information, a larger number of symptoms, and eventually the ability to provide likely diagnoses based on symptoms.

 The accompanying github repo for the app can be found at: https://github.com/mjhouse/healthshine

+The team consisted of five people.

+@mjhouse/healthshine Micheal House.